MSamardzija/KovidSertifikat/readme.md

 <i>Any actions and or activities related to this project is solely your responsibility.
 The misuse of this project can result in <b>criminal charges</b> brought against the persons in question. <b>The contributors will not be held responsible</b> in the event any criminal charges be brought against any individuals misusing this project to break the law. </i>

-<b>This Tool is made for educational purposes only</b>.
+<b>This project is made for educational purposes only</b>.
 Do not attempt to violate the law with anything contained here.

 # Description